-It had been a little while between my visits to PINCH Kitchen.
-Once I sat down, I was so obnoxious that I didn’t even look at the menu.
-I came here for the PINCH Burger, and I needed no distractions.
+Once I sat down at Pinch Kitchen, I was so obnoxious that I didn’t even look at the menu.
+I came here for the Pinch Burger, and I needed no distractions.

-At 8 ounces, the PINCH Burger is a husky beef patty featuring a custom blend.
+At 8 ounces, it’s a husky half-pound beef patty featuring a custom blend.
 This charmer comes with Swiss cheese, caramelized onions, lettuce, tomato, and aioli on a brioche bun with some salt flakes on its crown.

 Yes, you read right; I ate this burger with lettuce and tomato.
 So what?
 We’re amongst friends, and you guys aren’t planning on telling anyone, are you?